Taṇhā: Etymology and meaning

-Relation to Dukkha
+Relation to dukkha

-In the second of the Four Noble Truths, the Buddha identified taṇhā as arising together with dukkha (suffering, pain, unsatisfactoriness).
+In the second of the Four Noble Truths, the Buddha identified taṇhā as arising together with dukkha (unease, "standing unstable").

 Taṇhā, states Walpola Rahula, or "thirst, desire, greed, craving" is what manifests as suffering and rebirths.
-However, adds Rahula, it is not the first cause nor the only cause of dukkha or samsara, because the origination of everything is relative and dependent on something else.
+However, adds Rahula, it is not the first cause nor the only cause of dukkha or saṃsāra, because the origination of everything is relative and dependent on something else.
 The Pali canons of Buddhism assert other defilements and impurities (kilesā, sāsavā dhammā), in addition to taṇhā, as the cause of Dukkha.
 Taṇhā nevertheless, is always listed first, and considered the principal, all-pervading and "the most palpable and immediate cause" of dukkha, states Rahula.

 Taṇhā, states Peter Harvey, is the key origin of dukkha in Buddhism.
 It reflects a mental state of craving.
-Greater the craving, more is the frustration because the world is always changing and innately unsatisfactory; craving also brings about pain through conflict and quarrels between individuals, which are all a state of Dukkha.
-It is such taṇhā that leads to rebirth and endless Samsara, stated Buddha as the second reality, and it is marked by three types of craving: sensory, being or non-existence.
+Greater the craving, more is the frustration because the world is always changing and innately unsatisfactory; craving also brings about pain through conflict and quarrels between individuals, which are all a state of dukkha.
+It is such taṇhā that leads to rebirth and endless saṃsāra, stated Buddha as the second reality, and it is marked by three types of craving: sensory, being or non-existence.
 In Buddhist philosophy, there are right view and wrong view.
-The wrong views, it ultimately traces to Taṇhā, but it also asserts that "ordinary right view" such as giving and donations to monks, is also a form of clinging.
-The end of Taṇhā occurs when the person has accepted the "transcendent right view" through the insight into impermanence and non-self.
+The wrong views ultimately trace back to taṇhā, but it also asserts that "ordinary right view" such as giving and donations to monks, is also a form of clinging.
+The end of taṇhā occurs when a person has accepted the "transcendent right view" through insight into impermanence and non-self.

-Both appropriate and inappropriate tendencies, states Stephen Laumakis, are linked to the fires of Taṇhā, and these produce fruits of kamma thereby rebirths.
-Quenching and blowing out these fires completely, is the path to final release from dukkha and samsara, in Buddhism.
-The Pali texts, states David Webster, repeatedly recommend that one must destroy Taṇhā completely, and this destruction is necessary for nirvana.
+Both appropriate and inappropriate tendencies, states Stephen Laumakis, are linked to the fires of taṇhā, and these produce fruits of kamma thereby rebirths.
+Quenching and blowing out these fires completely, is the path to final release from dukkha and saṃsāra, in Buddhism.
+The Pali texts, states David Webster, repeatedly recommend that one must destroy taṇhā completely, and this destruction is necessary for nirvāṇa.